6.4 Ethics Committees

 In 1932 the Tuskegee Study began a 40-year study looking at the long-term progression of syphilis.
 Over 600 Black men were told they were receiving free medical care, but researchers only treated men diagnosed with syphilis with aspirin, even after it was discovered that penicillin was a highly effective treatment for the disease.
 The institute allowed the study to go on, even when men developed long-stage neurological symptoms of the disease and some wives and children became infected with syphilis.
 In 1972 these consequences of the Tuskegee Study were leaked to the media and public outrage caused the study to shut down.[4]

-Potential harm to patients participating in research studies like the Tuskegee Study was rationalized based on the utilitarian view that potential harm to individuals was outweighed by the benefit of new scientific knowledge resulting in greater good for society.
+Potential harm to clients participating in research studies like the Tuskegee Study was rationalized based on the utilitarian view that potential harm to individuals was outweighed by the benefit of new scientific knowledge resulting in greater good for society.
 As a result of public outrage over ethical concerns related to medical research, Congress recognized that an independent mechanism was needed to protect research subjects.
 In 1974 regulations were established requiring research with human subjects to undergo review by an institutional review board (IRB) to ensure it meets ethical criteria.
 An IRB is group that has been formally designated to review and monitor biomedical research involving human subjects.[5]
 The IRB review ensures the following criteria are met when research is performed:

 • The benefits of the research study outweigh the potential risks.